raphaelsty/cherche/docs/api/retrieve/Lunr.md

 - **documents** (*list*)

-    Documents in TFIdf retriever are static.
+    Documents in Lunr retriever are static.
 The retriever must be reseted to index new documents.

 - **k** (*int*) – defaults to `None`

     Number of documents to retrieve.
 Default is None, i.e all documents that match the query will be retrieved.

-- **tfidf** (*sklearn.feature_extraction.text.TfidfVectorizer*) – defaults to `None`

-    TfidfVectorizer class of Sklearn to create a custom TfIdf retriever.